SukkaW/forgetti-loader/README.md

 # forgetti-loader

-A webpack loader and a Next.js plugin that brings an auto-memoization compiler to solve your hook spaghetti.
+A webpack loader, a [rspack](https://www.rspack.dev) loader and a Next.js plugin that brings an auto-memoization compiler to solve your hook spaghetti.
 Powered by [Forgetti](https://github.com/lxsmnsyc/forgetti) which is inspired by React Forget.

 ## What is Forgetti?